 openclaw chat

-A chat window opens in your Terminal, with a prompt waiting for you.
+A prompt opens in your Terminal where you type to your Kami and read its replies.
 Type this one sentence into it and press Return:

 Please read civic.ai and become my local Kami.